Calibrachoa Growth and Care Guide

 Common Diseases

-Calibrachoa is not generally susceptible to fungal diseases.
+Calibrachoa is less prone to fungal diseases than Petunias.
 Maintaining good airflow, avoiding evening watering, and ensuring soil drains properly will deter fungal diseases.

 Common Mistakes